 Intrinsic Risk Factors

-Intrinsic factors lead to altered biomechanics and increased stress on plantar fascia.
+Intrinsic factors lead to altered biomechanics and increased stress on the plantar fascia.
 Known intrinsic factors are

 - Flat foot